GrantS2S/website/content/help/guides/products.md

 To update and or enrich existing products on your Stock2Shop console:

-1. First export (link to export) your products on Stock2Shop
+1. Export (link to export) your products on Stock2Shop.
 2. Update this export with any enrichment information.
-3. Save as a .CSV file
+3. Save as a CSV file
 4. From your Stock2Shop console, go to Products > Import.
 5. Select the source you will be importing against.